 9 AM – Visit The Red Square

 With so much to do and see in the Red Square, I’d suggest researching and making a list of things to see then spending at least 2 – 4 hours exploring Moscow’s most iconic landmark.

-10 amazing Things to do at the Red Square
+10 amazing things to do at Red Square in Moscow